 I especially like how the XLT-125, once the lamp is set to my preferred height on my head and at the perfect coaxial position, it follows my line of site but keeps the beam of light out a a patient’s eyes.
 It is very focused.

 ~ Dr. David M. Larson

-In June 2013, Shedding Light talked with Dr. Larson about the demands of emergency care, his mission work, and how Enova surgical headlights help him on the job and in the field.
+In June 2013, we talked with Dr. Larson about the demands of emergency care, his mission work, and how Enova surgical headlights help him on the job and in the field.
 Here is that published interview.